remnrem/luna-doc/docs/ref/artifacts.md

 !!! note
     This command is explicitly called _ALTER_ rather than _CORRECT_ or some such...
-That is, depending on the the nature of the signals and the artifact, there is no guarantee that this approach will correctly remove the true, underlying sources of artifact.
+That is, depending on the nature of the signals and the artifact, there is no guarantee that this approach will correctly remove the true, underlying sources of artifact.

-<h3>Paramters</h3>
+<h3>Parameters</h3>

 | Option | Example | Description |
 | ---- | ---- | ---- |